velipso/sink/docs/embedding.md

 * `PASS` - Execution has finished and the script exited successfully.
 * `FAIL` - Execution has finished and the script exited in failure.
 Use [`ctx_geterr`](#ctx_geterr) to get the run-time error message, if it exists.
+* `ASYNC` - Machine is waiting for an asynchronous result to continue.
 * `TIMEOUT` - The machine's [timeout](#ctx_settimeout) has triggered.
 Run `ctx_run` to resume.
 * `REPLMORE` - The machine has detected it has executed as much as it could before needing more source code entered from the REPL.
 This only happens if the Script is in [REPL mode](#scr_new).

-Note that the TypeScript version will return a Promise for an asynchronous operation -- not `sink.run.ASYNC`.
-The value `sink.run.ASYNC` is returned only if the `ctx_run` is called on a context that is waiting for a Promise to resolve.
+The C version will return a [`sink_wait`](#waiter) object, that will resolve to a number that corresponds to the `sink_run` result.

+The TypeScript version will return a Promise.

 ### `ctx`